-Presentations for community organisations and schools on adoption-related issues
+Presentations for community organisations and schools on adoption and foster care-related issues

-Positive representation of the adoption community through media interviews and articles
+Positive representation of the adoption and foster care community through media interviews and articles

 All AFHK events, meetings and programs are open to members and non members.
 Members receive priority placing and preferential pricing.
 Most AFHK activities are conducted in English, although we are beginning to offer events in Cantonese including a Waiting Families support group.
 An adoption support group for Cantonese speakers, the Happy Parents Association, can be contacted at GPO Box 72313, Kowloon.

 How can we help develop the bonds of attachment for all in our family?

 How and when should I tell my child about their adoption?